Meet with your MP

 Members of Parliament (MP) are there to represent you and your community.
 Many MPs set aside time to meet with their constituents, and this can be a good way to find out what your MP is like and where they stand on your issue.
 Ring and make an appointment.
 Take a friend or a group.
 Prepare your questions and what approaches might help you get answers.

-• Don’t contact MPs until after the first 2 chaotic weeks of parliament.
+• Don’t contact MPs until after the first two chaotic weeks of parliament.

 • Ask to meet with an them when legislation is before the parliament or when your subject is very topical – part of an inquiry etc